GuilhermeSilvaRocha/sdm-pla/README.md

 # sdm-pla
 <h>
-Some studies about JavaScrit from the University São Judas Tadeu, Just basic concepts of JS
+Some studies about JavaScrit from the University São Judas Tadeu, just basic concepts of JS